Inflect logo

 Power Analysis

-Average Cost Of Power: Industrial power rates typically range from NZ$0.18 – NZ$0.24/kWh as of September 2025.
-The national grid's mix is approximately 82% renewable, primarily from hydroelectric and geothermal sources, which helps mitigate the price volatility associated with fossil fuels.
+Average Cost Of Power: Industrial electricity rates average $0.14/kWh, as of December 2025.
+The power mix is approximately 82% renewable, drawing from hydro (55%), geothermal (17%), and wind (6%).
+This heavy reliance on renewables protects the market from the price volatility often associated with fossil fuels.

 Market Access, Business & Tax Climate